EricMFink/ProfessionalResponsibility/_cases/Hunter.md

 title: 'Hunter v.
 Virginia State Bar'
 cite: '744 S.E.2d 611 (Va.
 2013)'
+judge: 'Opinion by Justice Cleo E. Powell'

 ---

-# OPINION BY Justice CLEO E. POWELL.

 In this appeal of right by an attorney from a Virginia State Bar ("VSB") disciplinary proceeding, we consider whether an attorney's blog posts are commercial speech, whether an attorney may discuss public information related to a client without the client's consent, and whether the panel ordered the attorney to post a disclaimer that is insufficient under Rule 7.2(a)(3) of the Virginia Rules of Professional Conduct.

-## I. Facts and Proceedings
+# I. Facts and Proceedings

 Horace Frazier Hunter, an attorney with the law firm of Hunter & Lipton, PC, authors a trademarked blog titled "This Week in Richmond Criminal Defense," which is accessible from his law firm's website, www.hunterlipton.com.
 This blog, which is not interactive, contains posts discussing a myriad of legal issues and cases, although the overwhelming majority are posts about cases in which Hunter obtained favorable results for his clients.
 Nowhere in these posts or on his website did Hunter include disclaimers.